bluenote10/NimData/README.md

 # NimData

-Early prototype of a DataFrame API in Nim.
+Prototype of a DataFrame API in Nim, enabling fast out-of-core data processing.

+NimData is inspired by frameworks like Pandas/Spark/Flink/Thrill, and sits between the Pandas and the Spark/Flink/Thrill side.
+Similar to Pandas, NimData is currently non-distributed, but shares the type-safe, lazy API of Spark/Flink/Thrill.
+Thanks to Nim, it enables elegant out-of-core processing at native speed.

 Allows to write code like: